Vendyl Jones: Biography

 Vendyl was born in Sudan, Texas.
 He received his bachelor's degree in divinity, and a master's degree in theology from the Baptist Bible College also studying at the Southwestern Baptist Theological Seminary, He later took advanced studies at the Bowen Biblical Museum under Dr. & Mrs. William Bowen and Biblical Archaeologist, W.F.
 Albright.

 Between 1955 and 1956, Jones was pastor of the Dungan Chapel Baptist Church located in Carter County in Northeast Tennessee.
 Vendyl came to believe that many apparently anti-Jewish statements in the gospels were "omitted in more ancient manuscripts" basing this claim on the "marginal notes" of an unidentified Bible.

 In October 1956, Jones resigned the pastorate and moved to Greenville, South Carolina where he began his studies in the Talmud-Torah (a children's elementary religious school) under Rabbi Henry Barneis.
-This education was augmented by learning with the late Rabbi Max Stauber of Spartanburg.
-As his knowledge increased, so did the realization that all of his earlier studies had been very incomplete.
-Jones eventually developed a distinctive religious outlook which was based on the Noahide Laws.
-This stresses the need for gentiles to follow the moral laws that Noah lived by, while Jews should continue to follow the Mosaic Law.

-Continuing his studies, Vendyl lectured for the Biblical Research Society from 1964 to 1967.
+Vendyl lectured for the Biblical Research Society from 1964 to 1967.
 He then established the Judaic-Christian Research Foundation, which later gave birth to the Institute of Judaic-Christian Research (IJCR), which has now become Vendyl Jones Research Institutes.

 In 1964, the Journal of Near Eastern Studies reported the 1952 discovery of the Marble Tablets in Beirut, Lebanon.
 That same year the Copper Scroll was found in Cave #3 at Qumran, West Bank, which listed the hiding places of 64 sacred articles which included the Tabernacle and the Ark of the Covenant.